Western Sahara Solidarity Committee

 For those new to this topic, please scroll down to learn from the many resources below.

-NVI supports a coalition of groups called Just Visit Western Sahara.
-Our mission is to support human rights and self-determination of the Sahrawi people and to support the international tourists to visit the has long supported Sahrawis who continue to resist the occupation and annexation of Western Sahara by Morocco.
-Invaded by Morocco in 1975 (with strong support from the USA), resistance has been armed and nonviolent.
-NVI supports nonviolent resistance and an end to the Moroccan occupation.
-The Western Sahara has UN status as the world's last major non-self-governing territory.
-In 1991, the United Nations promised to hold a referendum for self-determination for the people of Western Sahara.
-To this day, the referendum has not transpired.
+NVI supports Just Visit Western Sahara, a project of the Western Sahara Solidarity Committee.
+Our mission is to support the human rights and self-determination of the Sahrawi people and to encourage international tourists to visit the region.
+NVI has long supported Sahrawis who continue to resist the occupation and annexation of Western Sahara by Morocco.
+Invaded by Morocco in 1975 (with strong support from the United States), Sahrawi resistance has included both armed struggle and nonviolent action.
+NVI specifically supports nonviolent resistance and calls for an end to the Moroccan occupation.
+Western Sahara is recognized by the United Nations as a non-self-governing territory.
+In 1991, the UN promised to hold a referendum on self-determination for the people of Western Sahara.
+To this day, that referendum has not taken place.

 In recent years, nonviolent resistance has been led substantially by Sahrawi women including the Khaya Sisters.
 In 2022, NVI in conjunction with other groups, intervened in the siege of the Khaya Sisters.
 At the invitation of the Khaya family in Boujdour, Western Sahara, US-based volunteers arrived at their home to protect them from human rights abuses and break the almost 500-day siege of the house imposed by Moroccan occupation forces.
 Sultana Khaya was escorted to Spain by our team on Jun 3rd, 2022 to obtain medical care.

-In June of 2023, Wynd Kaufman and Adrienne Kenney who were participants in the intervention to save the Khaya family, spoke powerfully of their experiences of the Saharawi people and Moroccan illegal occupation at the UN Special Committee on Decolonization.
+In June of 2023, Wynd Kaufmyn and Adrienne Kinne who were participants in the intervention to visist the Khaya family, spoke powerfully of their experiences of the Saharawi people and Moroccan illegal occupation at the UN Special Committee on Decolonization.
 Please these 4 minutes videos and read more below the Saharawi people.

-Here is Wynd Kaufman's testimony!
+Here is Wynd Kaufmyn's testimony!

 Here is Adrienne Kinne's testimony